open-sauced/pizza-verse/world-traditional-food.md

 #### Samosa

-Samosa is a delicius Indian dish.
-It is triangular or pyramidal in shape which is deep fried in oil
+Samosa is a delicious deep-fried Indian dish.
+It has a triangular or pyramidal shape.

 <img src="images/samora.jpg" width="408" alt="A delicious samosa">